getmyinterns/docs/gmi-docs/docs/internship-providers/getting-started.md

 Welcome to GetMyInterns!
 This guide will help you take your first steps.

 Click on **_Register_** and then on `Internship Providers` to create your account.
-Fill in the required data as shown on the pictures below.
+Fill in the required data as shown on the pictures below (there may be differences in the data required according to your district's needs).

 ![Provider Register 1](images/register-provider-1.png)